Industrial Design – Everything You need to Know

 The development of a product through Industrial Design is an opportunity for a company to systematically address all issues related to the new product.
 Development should never be based solely on the personal ideas of the manager or the company owner, but by analyzing the real needs of the users that the product / object must meet.

 In this way the Company will be able to write a complete and effective specification regarding the characteristics of the product and the Industrial Designer will be able develop a design based on concrete foundations.
+Designing a desired product to be successful on the market.

 Is it better to manufacture my product in Europe or overseas, for example China or India?